likvid-bank/likvid-cloudfoundation/kit/azure/buildingblocks/subscription/README.md

 ## Permissions

-This is a very simple building block, which means we let the SPN have access to deploy budget alerts across all subscriptions underneath a management group (typically the top-level management group for landing zones).
+This is a very simple building block backplane, which means it sets up permission to deploy the building block across all subscriptions underneath a management group (typically the top-level management group for landing zones).

 <!-- BEGIN_TF_DOCS -->